Vyral/nate-martinez-recruiting/_posts/2019-01-14-monday-morning-message-1-14-2019.md

 Focus: The 5%/95% Rule

-Focus 5% on what you fear 95% on getting educated and skilled to face it.&nbsp;&nbsp;
+Focus 5% on what you fear 95% on getting educated and skilled to face it.

-Focus 5% on the problem 95% on the healthiest solution.&nbsp;&nbsp;
+Focus 5% on the problem 95% on the healthiest solution.

-Focus 5% on the mistake 95% on learning from it.&nbsp;&nbsp;
+Focus 5% on the mistake 95% on learning from it.

-Focus 5% on who to blame 95% on making sure to heal.&nbsp;&nbsp;
+Focus 5% on who to blame 95% on making sure to heal.

-Focus 5% on what you must do 95% on enjoying the process of it.&nbsp;&nbsp;
+Focus 5% on what you must do 95% on enjoying the process of it.

-Focus 5% on the conflict 95% on the win-win-win resolution.&nbsp;&nbsp;
+Focus 5% on the conflict 95% on the win-win-win resolution.

-Focus 5% on what you can't control 95% on what you do have control over.&nbsp;&nbsp;
+Focus 5% on what you can't control 95% on what you do have control over.

-Focus 5% on what others say 95% on what you believe.&nbsp;&nbsp;
+Focus 5% on what others say 95% on what you believe.

-Focus 5% on what you have 95% on what you want to have.&nbsp;&nbsp;
+Focus 5% on what you have 95% on what you want to have.

 Focus 5% on reading this 95% on applying it.